 The truth is that, just as with houses, the bigger recreational vehicles are, the more “stuff” people put in them!

-- Taking only what you need and no more when you vacation,
+- Take only what you need when you vacation.

-- eliminating one item for every new item you buy
+- Eliminate one item for every new item you buy.

 Buy a Wider RV

 If you don't already own an RV or are thinking of trading in the one you have, the best way for you to increase living space is either to buy a wide-body travel unit or one that has slides.

 - The average RV width is 96 inches, but it can go as high as 102 inches.

 - If you buy the widest coach, an extra 6 inches may not seem like much, but if a unit is 35 feet long a true wide-body coach will add an extra 17.5 feet to the living area.

 There are many benefits to buying a wide body, but the problem is that they are hard to find.

 If you buy a coach with slide rooms, you should be aware that while they do provide more area when a coach is parked, they also take up huge amounts of interior space when it is in motion.
 In fact, when slides are closed, they barely leave enough room for walking, and they can also block access to certain areas of the coach.